Recently updated on November 30th, 2024 at 11:18 am

 Good reads Rating: 3.67 Votes: 5%

-Representation bisexual protagonist, lesbian protagonist, wlw relationship
+Representation: bisexual protagonist, lesbian protagonist, wlw relationship

-Delilah Green was recommended so much.
-I had such high expectations before reading it.
-And it 100% lived up to the hype.
 Delilah Green Doesn’t Care is an adorable romantic comedy featuring a bisexual main character and a lesbian.

-In this dual POV, we follow Delilah Green and Claire Sutherland.
+We follow Delilah Green and Claire Sutherland.

 But then Delilah’s estranged stepsister pressures her into photographing her wedding.
 And Delilah finds herself back in the town.
 She plans to breeze in and out.